chmanchester/chmanchester.github.io/_src/posts/2015-07-23-defining-semi-automatic-test-selection.md

 the remaining integration branches run a full set of tests and builds.
 <!-- more -->

-With the exception of the (optional) selection made by try syntax, none of these test selection mechanisms codify the idea that some tests might fail given a particular change, and others are unlikely to fail or never will.
+With the exception of the (entirely optional) selection made by try syntax, none of these steps codify the idea that some tests might fail given a particular change, and others are unlikely to fail or never will.

 What could smarter test prioritization look like?